-In order to receive a hardship withdrawal distribution, a Participant must telephone Fidelity at 1-800-761-ILWU (4598) and a package will be sent to your payroll address.
-The application must represent in writing that the Participant requires the distribution to meet an immediate and heavy financial need that falls into one of the following categories: (a) medical expenses; (b) costs directly related to purchase of a principal residence for the Participant (excluding mortgage payments); (c) payment of tuition for the next 12 months of post-secondary education for the Participant or the Participant's spouse, child, or other dependent; or (d) to prevent eviction or foreclosure on the mortgage of the Participant from his or her principal residence.
-The distribution cannot exceed the amount necessary to meet the specified immediate and heavy financial need.
+In order to receive a hardship withdrawal distribution, you may telephone Fidelity at 1-800-761-ILWU (4598), or go online and access Fidelity NetBenefits at www.netbenefits.com, and a package will be sent to your payroll address or sent to your email address, should you so elect.
+The application must represent in writing that the you require the distribution to meet an immediate and heavy financial need that falls into one of the following categories: (a) medical expenses; (b) costs directly related to purchase of a principal residence for the Participant (excluding mortgage payments); (c) payment of tuition for the next twelve (12) months of post-secondary education for the Participant or the

+Participant's spouse, child, or other dependent; or (d) to prevent eviction or foreclosure on the mortgage of your principal residence.
+Hardship withdrawal minimum is five hundred dollars (\$500), not to exceed the amount necessary to meet the specified immediate and heavy financial need.
 In addition, the distribution may also include amounts needed to pay federal, state, and local income taxes and the ten percent (10%) penalty reasonably anticipated to result from the hardship withdrawal.
 Any hardship distribution taken by you must be in the form of a single lump sum.
-The distribution will be taken from the Elective Deferrals that you have made to your account, without regard to any investment earnings or other income on the Elective Deferrals.
-Hardship distributions may not be rolled into another qualified plan or to an Individual Retirement Account (IRA).
-Once a hardship distribution is taken, you will be suspended from contributing to the Plan for 12 months.
+The distribution will be taken from the elective deferrals that you have made to your account.
+Hardship distributions may not be rolled into another qualified plan or to an Individual Retirement Account ("IRA").
+A participant's deferral contributions will not be suspended after receipt of a hardship withdrawal.

-16. Who Pays The Administrative Costs Of The Plan?
+17. Who Pays The Administrative Costs Of The Plan?

 PMA is responsible for paying for certain administrative expenses of the Plan and Trust.
-However, investment management fees and transaction costs will be charged against the respective fund's earnings or in the case of individual transaction costs, directly to the member requesting the transaction.
+However, investment management fees and transaction costs will be charged against the respective fund's earnings or in the case of individual transaction costs, directly to the Participant requesting the transaction.

-17. Who Holds My Contributions?
+18. Who Holds My Contributions?

 Assets of the Plan are held in trust by Fidelity Management Trust Company, located at 82 Devonshire Street, Boston, Massachusetts 02109.
 As soon as administratively feasible, generally on the day that you are paid, salary deferrals are transferred to the Trust, where they are invested by the Trustee.
-Neither PMA nor any employer has any beneficial interest in any asset of the Trust, and no portion of any asset in the Trust may ever revert to or be repaid to PMA or any employer.
-Your contributions and earnings thereon (or losses) are always one hundred percent (100%) vested, and owned by you unless a valid court order requires that they be paid to an alternate payee, such as a child or former spouse.
+Neither PMA nor any Employer has any beneficial interest in any asset of the Trust, and no portion of any asset in the Trust may ever revert to or be repaid to PMA or any Employer.
+Your contributions and earnings thereon (or losses) are always one hundred percent (100%) vested, and owned by you unless a valid court order requires that they be paid to an alternate payee.

-18. When Can I Receive My Contributions And Earnings From The Plan?
+19. When Can I Receive My Contributions And Earnings From The Plan?

-You become eligible to receive your account balance (contributions and earnings) at the time of your death, retirement, deregistration, or when you have reach age 591⁄2.
+You become eligible to receive your account balance (contributions and earnings) at the time of your death, retirement, deregistration, or when you have reached age $59\frac{1}{2}$.

-Your plan benefits belong to you and, under most circumstances, no one else can receive them.
+Your Plan benefits belong to you and, under most circumstances, no one else can receive them.
 You may not assign, alienate, or hypothecate your interest in the Plan.
-Generally, no person has or may create a lien on any funds held under the Plan.
 However, benefits under the Plan will be paid according to a valid Qualified Domestic Relations Order ("QDRO") that is properly served on the Plan.

-19. What Is A QDRO?
+20. What Is A QDRO?